-When guilt is established and accepted by the student and parent, a negotiated waiver settlement may be considered based on the consequences the school administration would recommend to a tribunal.
-If the student, parent/guardian, and a hearing officer appointed by the superintendent accept this agreement, a tribunal will not be held.
+In lieu of a disciplinary tribunal, a negotiated waiver settlement may be considered based on the consequences the school administration would recommend to a tribunal.
+If the student/parent/guardian, and a hearing officer appointed by the superintendent accept this agreement, a tribunal will not be held.
 A waiver agreement does not grant a student permission to enroll in the The Foundry program.
 However, a student can be suspended with the option to apply for admission to The Foundry.
 The minimum stay at The Foundry is one semester.